ethereum/EIPs/EIPS/eip-math-check.md

 ## Abstract

 This EIP adds many math checking to EVM arithmetic.
-The list includes underflows, overflows, division by zero (FINISH HERE).
+The list includes underflows, overflows, division by zero.
 A new opcode is added to get the flags and clean them.

 ## Motivation